-Radical Jews Weaponize Holocaust Against 'Concentration Camps' at U.S. Border | Breitbart
+ICE Protesters Co-Opt 'Never Again' Holocaust Remembrance Slogan | Breitbart

-A small far-left group of radical Jews, Never Again Action, has been organizing protests against Immigration and Customs Enforcement (ICE) and migrant detention facilities in an effort to close down what they liken to “concentration camps.”
+A small far-left group of Jewish activists, Never Again Action, has been organizing protests against Immigration and Customs Enforcement (ICE) and migrant detention facilities in an effort to close down what they liken to “concentration camps.”

 Last month, Rep. Alexandria Ocasio-Cortez (D-NY) outraged mainstream Jewish organizations by comparing the migrant facilities to concentration camps, adding, “Never again” — a clear reference to the Nazi murder of six million Jews in World War Two.